mechevarria/patternfly-seed/README.md

 ## Install
-If you do not have grunt already installed do
+If you do not have grunt already installed in the command line do

 `npm install -g grunt-cli`